puppetlabs/puppet-docs/source/pe/3.1/console_classes_groups.markdown

 The sidebar list also includes counts of nodes with the class assigned, but these numbers are not complete: they only includes nodes which have the class **directly** assigned, excluding nodes that receive the class from a group.

+In the class list page, reached by clicking the "Classes" navigation item, classes that were manually added are marked with an asterisk (\*) to show that they are not available in the puppet master's `production` environment.

 ### Class Detail Pages

 You can view an individual **class detail page** by clicking the name of that class in one of the following places: